+We entered into two interest rate swaps to exchange our variable interest rate payment commitments for fixed interest rate payments on our variable interest rate debt through December 2015.
 We recorded the swaps at fair value, and are currently designated as an effective cash flow hedge under ASC 815, Derivatives and Hedging.
 Each quarter, we measure hedge effectiveness using the "hypothetical derivative method" and record in earnings any gains or losses resulting from hedge ineffectiveness.
-The hedge provided by our swaps could prove to be ineffective for a number of reasons, including early retirement of the Term Loan, as is allowed under the Credit Facility, or in the event the counterparty to the interest rate swaps are determined in the future to not be creditworthy.
+The hedge provided by our swaps could prove to be ineffective for a number of reasons, including early retirement of the variable interest rate debt, as is allowed under the variable interest rate debt, or in the event the counterparty to the interest rate swaps are determined in the future to not be creditworthy.
 Any determination that the hedge created by the swaps is ineffective could have a material adverse effect on our results of operations and cash flows and result in volatility in our operating results.
 In addition, any changes in relevant accounting standards relating to the swaps, especially ASC 815, Derivatives and Hedging, could materially increase earnings volatility.